 - See up-to-date forecasts and information about winter weather warnings on the Met Office website.

 - Visit the severe weather information page on the Suffolk County Council website.

 - See the Met Office's Get Ready for Winter tips and advice pages.

-- get vaccinated against seasonal flu if you're eligible
+- get vaccinated against Covid-19 and seasonal flu

 - check weather forecasts and take this into account when planning your day